PredictionIO/PredictionIO/docs/manual/source/evaluation/metricchoose.html.md

 all positive labels.
-Formally, it is the ratio between the number of correct positive answer (true positive) and the sum of correct positive answer (true positive) and wrongly negatively labeled asnwer (false negative).
+Formally, it is the ratio between the number of correct positive answer (true positive) and the sum of correct positive answer (true positive) and wrongly negatively labeled answer (false negative).
 In this case, the recall is 30 / (30 + 15) = ~0.6667.